nickneos/djneos_website/_pages/about.md

 Ready to make your next event a hit?
 Let's chat!
 Contact me today for bookings and inquiries. -->

 Hey there!
 I'm Nick (aka DJ Neos), and my passion for music was ignited as a regular club-goer in Melbourne's electrifying late 90s and early 2000s club scene.
-Immersed in the pulsating rhythms of dance music and the raw beats of hip-hop, those early experiences captivated me and stuck with me decades later to shape my approach to DJing.
+Immersed in the pulsating rhythms of dance music and the raw beats of hip-hop, those early experiences captivated me and stuck with me decades later to shape my current approach to DJing.

 Later in life, I started experimenting with a basic DJ controller as a hobby.
-Spinning tunes at home for myself (and whoever was in the house); and then later for friends' parties ignited a passion.
-I soon realized that nothing beats the thrill of creating a musical journey, dropping the perfect track, and seeing the dancefloor explode with joy and energy.
+Spinning tunes at home for myself (and whoever was in the house) and then later for friends' parties ignited a passion.
+I soon realised that nothing beatsthe thrill of creating a musical journey, dropping the perfect track, and seeing the dancefloor explode with joy and energy.
 That adrenaline rush drives me, and it's the energy and passion I bring to every event.

-Over the years, I've honed my skills blending a diverse range of genres: pop, rock, house, edm, disco, rnb, hip hop, and more...across all decades from old-school classics to today's hits.
+Over the years, I've honed my skills blending a diverse range of genres: pop, rock, house, edm, disco, rnb, hip hop, and more...across all decades from old-school classics to current hits.
 When I'm spinning those throwbacks especially, I'm transported back to what was big on the dancefloor in my clubbing days, and I love sharing that energy and nostalgia with the crowd.

-Whether it's a wedding, corporate event, birthday, or any special occasion, I work closely with my clients to understand their unique vision and curate a set that perfectly complements the event and gets the party rocking!
+So whether it's a wedding, corporate event, birthday, or any special occasion, I work closely with my clients to understand their unique vision and curate a set that perfectly complements the event and gets the party rocking!

 <!-- (Optional: Add a testimonial or notable client.
 Example: "I've had the pleasure of playing for [Notable Client/Event], and received amazing feedback such as: '[Testimonial Quote]'") -->